 At a high level, the goals and objectives include:

 The CDPT assessment requires that a specific scope of work is agreed upon between the buyer and the CREST Accredited Penetration Testing Provider, such as Cyphere.
 This scope of work should encompass all areas necessary to meet the assurance requirements defined by the contracting organisation or their project.
-The CDPT assessment must be conducted in accordance with CREST-accredited methodology.
+The CDPT assessment must be conducted using a CREST-accredited methodology.

 Delivery

-This phase includes the delivery of a pen test project in accordance with the CREST tester’s accredited methodology.
+This phase includes the delivery of a pen test project by the CREST tester’s accredited methodology.
 The CREST Accredited Penetration Testing Provider is also responsible for providing a documented report to the contracting organisation upon completion of the assessment.
 The document must include an executive summary, a detailed description of findings and any recommendations identified during the assessment.

 Sign off

-The sign-off phase of a Certified Defensible Penetration Test (CDPT) is the formal attestation that the assessment was conducted in accordance with the CREST Defensible Penetration Tester’s methodology and that the scope of work was delivered as agreed.
-The Sign Off needs to be undertaken by an individual who is a company officer or a suitably skilled individual.
+The sign-off phase of a Certified Defensible Penetration Test (CDPT) is the formal attestation that the assessment was conducted by the CREST Defensible Penetration Tester’s methodology and that the scope of work was delivered as agreed.
+A company officer or suitably skilled individual must undertake the sign-off.

 Will the CREST Defensible Penetration Test be commercially defensible?